cy33hc/ps4-smb-client/README.md

 ## Remote Package Installer Feature
 Remote Package Installation is supported if you setup SMB and a HTTP Server on the same machine.
 You also need to make sure the SMB and HTTP Server share the exact same folder.
+**HELP - Need new translations for the added strings.
+Please help update the languages files.
+Use the English.ini for reference**
 **No need for "Remote Package Installer" homebrew and "Remote Package Sender" from PC.**

 Example: If you share the folder C:\MyShare for SMB, then also make sure the C:\MyShare is the root folder for the HTTP Server.